Research

 University of Kentucky Singletary Graduate Fellowship, May 2022

-$20,000 (fully funded)
+$20,000 + tuition and benefits (fully funded)

 Member, Entomological Society of America